 How Do I Sell My Business?

 Selling your business is more than a tour of the office, a handshake and exchanging a check.
 It can be complicated, often messy and intense.
-It may take up to six months of data gathering, negotiations, analysis and various emotions before
+It may take up to six months of data gathering, negotiations, analysis and various emotions before it’s over.

 Step One – The Nondisclosure Agreement

 The first step is giving the potential buyer just enough information to help determine a price.
 It’s important that you don’t give a potential buyer any information until they have signed a nondisclosure agreement.
-This will protect your information and ensure the buyer is only using it to formulate
+This will protect your information and ensure the buyer is only using it to formulate an offer.